-However, although risk measurement and management provide legitimacy, those mechanisms can and do misfire, contributing to organizational (McMillan & Overall, 2017) and system-wide (Perrow, 1984, 2010) failures.
+However, although risk measurement and management provide legitimacy, those mechanisms can and do misfire, contributing to organizational (McMillan & Overall, 2017) and system-wide (Perrow, 1984 & 2010) failures.
 Organizational researchers identify at least four explanations as to why risk management fails.
-First, failures arise from partiality: risk management systems built on expert knowledge may fail if they do not fully engage with the extant practices that give rise to risks in a particular activity (Hopwood 2013; McMillan & Overall, 2017; Miller et al 2008).
+First, failures arise from partiality: risk management systems built on expert knowledge may fail if they do not fully engage with the extant practices that give rise to risks in a particular activity (Hopwood, 2013; McMillan & Overall, 2017; Miller et al., 2008).
 Second, failures arise from conformity: organizations can become over-reliant on expert knowledge leading to groupthink if homogenous collectives subscribe to the consensus view about activity risks and the correct means of addressing them (Fleming, Mingo & Chen, 2007; Janis, 1972; Uzzi & Spiro, 2005).
-Third, risks emerge from complacency: technologies of risk management may sedate vigilance towards risk by creating the illusion of control (Francis 1994; Power, 2007).
+Third, risks emerge from complacency: technologies of risk management may sedate vigilance towards risk by creating the illusion of control (Francis, 1994; Power, 2007).
 Studies of financial services highlight a fourth, interactivity or counterperfomativity: risk management processes may create unanticipated outcomes at a different scale, for example when micro-prudential risk management leads to the growth of systemic risk (Haldane & May, 2011; Pozner, Stimmler & Hirsch, 2010), or when technologies used to measure and minimize default correlation risks increase default correlation systemically (MacKenzie, 2011).

 We wish to raise the possibility of a fifth: miscalibration.
 Miscalibration arises when risk management mechanisms are calibrated to an imagined set of future relations from which risks are assumed to arise, only for those relations to take a different form as the activity grows.
 Two debates inform this concept of miscalibration.
 The first is Miller’s (2002) critique of Callon (1998).
 Whereas Callon’s (1998) emphasis was on the felicity between expert discourses like economics and the economic world because the former formatted or ‘performed’ the latter, Miller (2002) questioned the performative capacity of such discourses when actors are embedded in multiple identities and ongoing relations subject to different, often conflicting, forms of framing.
 For Miller (2002) discourses like economics were ‘virtualist’ - a projection of how relations ought to be, which produced unintended consequences when they came into contact with other frames (Miller, 2002).
 Fleming and Banerjee (2016) extend this argument in their critical reflections on Spicer et al. (2009).
 Drawing on Austin (1962), they emphasize the importance of ‘felicity conditions’– the institutional, organizational and political circumstances which determine whether discourses exercise a binding performative power on their referents.
 They conclude that the performativity of any discourse is contingent upon an accumulation of supportive a priori or reiterated practices which may resist that discourse, or transform it as it is accommodated in practice (Fleming & Banerjee, 2016).

 The failure of risk management as miscalibration concerns the conditions of infelicity -when a ‘projection of how relations ought to be’ meet ‘a priori’s and reiterated practices’ that do not accommodate those projections.
-Many empirical studies of the organization of financial services have emphasized the importance of network-based rather than market-based forms of co-ordination, for example (Shipilov, 2006).
+Many empirical studies of the organization of financial services have emphasized the importance of network-based rather than market-based forms of co-ordination (Shipilov, 2006).
 Social networks have been shown to be important in syndicated loans (Sorenson & Stuart, 2001), underwriting (Baum et al., 2005) and in non-investment grade debt (Podolny, 1994).
 Social networks within finance have been known to improve efficiency through information exchange (Eccles & Crane, 1988), resource access (Hallen, 2008), or by improving coordination (Nooteboom, Berger & Noorderhaven, 1997; Saparito, Chen & Sapienza, 2004).
 Miscalibration, in this different relational context is a situation where risk management systems were designed to mitigate risks in market-like relations, causing unintended consequences when the activity, structurally and behaviorally, took the form of a network.

-,Network Risks
+Network Risks